 The mission of the Windward Drama Program is to offer challenging creative opportunities in a supportive environment.
 Taught in the Middle School as part of the 6th grade curriculum, it is also offered as an elective club to Middle School students at all grade levels.

 The program provides an outlet for self-expression, instills confidence, increases self-esteem and engages the imagination.
 Involvement in drama club productions teaches responsitibility and commitment while also fostering a sense of community and developing new friendships.
 The Windward Drama Program encourages students to take risks and discover new talents.

-Students may also elect to participate in the Windward Middle School Chorus.
-In Chorus, students learn to sing musical selections in three-part harmony while building teamwork skills and cooperation.
-Participation in Chorus helps refine listening skills and improve focus.
-There are one or two Chorus concerts annually.
+Students may also elect to participate in the Westchester Middle School Chorus.
+In chorus, students learn to sing musical selections in three-part harmony while building teamwork skills and cooperation.
+Participation in chorus helps refine listening skills and improve focus.
+There are one or two chorus concerts annually.
 Musical selections consist of Broadway show tunes and popular music from different eras.
 Music is chosen to introduce students to varying tempo, style, and articulation.

 Windward athletes compete against neighboring schools in the Fairchester League, a consortium of independent schools in Westchester County, NY and Fairfield County, CT.
 In keeping with Windward’s philosophy, the league emphasizes fair play, teamwork, and participation over winning.
 Interscholastic sports offered at Windward include fall and spring cross-country, soccer, basketball, squash, lacrosse, and softball.

 Intramural and instructional sports include volleyball, cheerleading, basketball, tennis, and fencing.